TransistorFM/podcastindustry.org/README.md

 # Global Podcast Industry Annual Revenue Estimate

+*Last update*: Oct 16, 2024

 ## Introduction

 I was curious about the size of the podcast industry.
 As a participant, I wanted to understand two key numbers often used to measure the market.

 First, a U.S. figure from the IAB showed that annual podcast advertising revenue in 2023 was nearly $2 billion.
 Second, Grandview Research estimated the entire podcast market, including all segments, to be $20 billion a year.
 This number seemed off to me.

 So, I decided to explore these numbers myself.
-Using Claude AI as my research assistant, I collected annual returns, financial statements, and other public data.
+Using Claude AI as my research assistant, I've collected  annual returns, financial statements, and other public information.
+Using this data, I've had Claude estimate the size of each category.

 My goal here is to publish these findings here, and have this page function as a sort of collaborative wiki that anyone can contribute to.